RingBDStack/HabNet/README.md

 ```

 ## Citation
-If you use our code or dataset, please cite our COLING 2020 paper, the arxiv version of our paper is available at: http://arxiv.org/abs/2011.00802
+If you use our code or dataset, please cite our COLING 2020 paper, the arxiv version of our paper is available at: https://www.aclweb.org/anthology/2020.coling-main.555/

+## Acknowledgements
+Our code is based on [DiSAN](https://github.com/taoshen58/DiSAN), we thank the authors of DiSAN for their open-source code.